-A 1031 Exchange, also called a Starker Exchange or Like-Kind Exchange, is a powerful tax-deferment strategy used by some of the most financially successful investors.
-This is, perhaps, even more true as we head into 2018.
+A 1031 Exchange, also called a Starker Exchange or Like-Kind Exchange is a powerful tax-deferment strategy used by some of the most financially successful investors.
+This is, perhaps, even more, true as we head into 2018.
 Why?
-Because in many U.S. cities prices real estate have surpassed the “bubble levels” of a decade ago.
+Because in many U.S. cities' prices real estate has surpassed the “bubble levels” of a decade ago.
 Because of this, many investors think that today is the optimal time to exchange properties in expensive markets for cash flowing properties across the country.
 (Click here to see all Lake Charlevoix Homes for Sale)

-If you’re interested in learning about how to do a tax deferred exchange, there’s really no better time than now.
-In this comprehensive article you’ll get answers to five of the most frequently asked questions investors ask.
+If you’re interested in learning about how to do a tax-deferred exchange, there’s no better time than now.
+In this comprehensive article, you’ll get answers to five of the most frequently asked questions investors ask.
 We’ve also included some case studies and investor success stories at the end of the article.
 Enjoy!

 What is a 1031 Exchange?

 Brook Walsh explains that this strategy has more benefits than just saving yourself from taxes.
 According to Brook, a starker exchange can allow a real estate investor to shift the focus of their investing without incurring the tax liability.
 For example, perhaps you are investing in properties that are low-income and thus high-maintenance.
 You could exchange the high-maintenance investment for a low-maintenance investment without needing to pay a significant amount of taxes.
 Or perhaps you want to move your investments from one location to another without the IRS knocking.
-The 1031 makes this possible.
+1031 makes this possible.
 (2)